How to Treat Spots on the Back of Your Hands

 A mild to moderate chemical peel will penetrate your skin's top layers and strip away dead skin cells.
-Because newer liver spots only affect the very top layers of skin and haven't had time to set in reality.
-A chemical peel can often break up the skin cells, that the overproduction of melanin has darkened.
+Because newer liver spots only affect the very top layers of skin, in reality they haven't had time to set.
+A chemical peel can often break up the skin cells, and the overproduction of melanin has darkened.

 After performing a peel, you'll need to take extra care of your hands for a few days.
 First, make sure to keep them out of the sun at all times.
-If you have to go outside, wear gloves or a high-SPF sunblock, especially for the first few days, as the new skin cells can have premature aging from sun exposure.
+If you must go outside, wear gloves or a high-SPF sunblock, especially for the first few days, as the new skin cells can prematurely age from sun exposure.

 A Dark Spot Corrector

 If a chemical peel does not lift the liver spots, you may still be able to use an at-home dark spot corrector to improve your skin's look and texture.

-Our Ageless Serum and Liquid Facelift both contain ingredients proven to help fade dark spots and correct pigmentation without the need for laser surgery or dermabrasion.
+Our Ageless Serum and Liquid Facelift contain ingredients proven to help fade dark spots and correct pigmentation without laser surgery or dermabrasion.

-This is excellent news for people with sensitive skin or with dark skin tones.
-Microdermabrasion and laser treatments risk scarring or bleaching skin, resulting in uneven, blotchy skin tones.
+This is excellent news for people with sensitive or dark skin tones.
+Both Microdermabrasion and laser treatments risk scarring or bleaching skin, resulting in uneven, blotchy skin tones.

 Try one of our dark spot correctors to treat the liver spots on the back of your hands.
-For ultra stubborn spots, you may need IPL laser treatment.
+For ultra-stubborn spots, you may need IPL laser treatment.
 Light rays break up the dark pigment in just a few sessions.